 A Schnauzer is a large, schnauzer-type dog with a gentle and loving personality.
 You can leave alone this dog for short periods but should supervise it whenever it goes outside.
 Schnauzers are good at obedience training, making them great watchdogs.
 They are also active dogs and need plenty of exercise.

 However, they are prone to health problems, including hip dysplasia and bloat.
-It is important to research these issues before buying a schnauzer as there are many different shapes, sizes, and breeds of Schnauzer available.
-A schnauzer’s personality is part of the equation when deciding on a dog breed for your family.
+It is important to research these issues before buying a schnauzer as many different shapes, sizes, and breeds of Schnauzer are available.
+When deciding on a dog breed for your family, a schnauzer’s personality is part of the equation.

 Additionally, schnauzers aren’t the best breed for people with anxiety or low attention spans because of their energetic nature and need for constant attention.
 If you must leave your Schnauzer alone, ensure they have plenty of toys and a safe place to play.
 Keep schnauzers engaged with games, playtime, walks, or snuggling.

 Also, make sure to leave schnauzer kids unattended for long periods.
-Make sure their environment is safe and secure and that they receive plenty of love, affection, and education from the people around them.
+Ensure their environment is safe and secure and that they receive plenty of love, affection, and education from the people around them.

 The Temperament Of A Schnauzer